 The proposed rule change attempts to: (1) revise the definitions and margin treatment of option spread strategies; (2) clarify the maintenance margin requirement for non-margin eligible equity securities; (3) clarify the maintenance margin requirements for non-equity securities; (4) eliminate the current exemption from the free-riding prohibition for designated accounts; (5) conform the definition of “exempt account”; and (6) eliminate the requirement to stress test portfolio margin accounts in the aggregate.
 SEC Release No. 34-67088; File No. SR-FINRA-2012-024

-For additional information about the proposed rule change or any other compliance questions please contact Andrew Deddeh at email@example.com or (619) 278-0020.
+For additional information about the proposed rule change or any other compliance questions please contact us at (619) 278-0020 to schedule a consultation.